 Life Before Maca

 Now, as an adult, I can hone in on the different things happening within my body.
 I can tell when the PMS is about to kick in; therefore, I can prepare myself and make necessary changes if needed.
-Some of the symptoms included extreme depression, nausea, and fever like symptoms where my entire body felt severely tender to touch.
-I would sometimes have extreme agitation because of this.
-As a result, I was short tempered.
+Some of the symptoms I experienced included what felt like depression, nausea, and fever like symptoms where my body felt tender to touch.
+I would sometimes become agitated because of this and as a result, I was short-tempered.
 Sound familiar?
-I can’t forget to mention my emotions were completely out of whack.
-On top of that, tummy cramps experienced were sometimes unbearable.
-The truth is, the symptoms made me feel like an entirely different person.
+I cannot forget to mention my emotions were less than tame.
+Oh boy, and the tummy cramps experienced were sometimes unbearable.
+The truth is, the symptoms made me feel pretty crappy.

 Just imagine how it would feel if you had the flu that ran a fever EVERY month.
-That was my reality.
-Then, add depression and all the other qualms of our monthly girl time.
 Sounds fun…right.
-Some months were better than others.
+To be fair, some months were better than others.
 Welp!
 That was my story before Maca Root stepped into this woman’s life.

 History of Maca Root